Do you have a problem with leaking laundry drains?

 1. Lint

 Fuzz from fabrics can sometimes go into the utility sink from the washing machine.
-When that happens, the lint tends to clump together since it is wet.
+The lint tends to clump together when that happens since it is wet.
 Lint is one of the most common reasons for a drain clog, but it is easy to identify and extract.

 2. Hard Water

-Hard water is when there’s a high magnesium and calcium content in the water.
+Hard water is when there’s a high magnesium and calcium content.

-Apart from being unsafe for consumption, it can also cause clogs in your hose.
-Hard water occurs when it mixes with detergent powder, soap, and other cleaning supplies and creates a thick lump that doesn’t allow water to pass through.
+Besides being unsafe for consumption, it can also cause clogs in your hose.
+Hard water occurs when it mixes with detergent powder, soap, and other cleaning supplies, creating a thick lump that doesn’t allow water to pass through.
 Since the water can’t get past it, it bubbles back up and starts to leak.

 3. Laundry Detergent

-Certain detergents solidify when mixed with water and lines the pipe’s walls.
+Certain detergents solidify when mixed with water and line the pipe’s walls.
 This means impaired drainage since there’s less space for the water to pass through.
-It gets exacerbated when lint or hair gets stuck to the soap and creates an even more significant blockage.
+It gets exacerbated when lint or hair gets stuck to the soap, creating an even more significant blockage.

 4. Scraps From Pockets

-Now that we know about some of the things that can clog our drains let’s look at what we can do to prevent this.
+Now that we know about some things that can clog our drains let’s look at what we can do to prevent this.

 Steps To Avoid A Laundry Sink Blockage